Finschia/ostracon/tools/mintnet-kubernetes/README.rst

 containers, creating public-private key pair for each pod.
 Every ``tm`` container then asks other pods for their public keys, which are served with nginx (``pub-key`` container).
-When ``tm`` container have all the keys, it forms a genesis file and starts the Tendermint process.
+When ``tm`` container have all the keys, it forms a genesis file and starts the Ostracon process.